 - Estimated travel times under normal and congested conditions

-- Location of gas stations along each route (keep your tank above half)
+- Gas station locations along each route (keep your tank above half)

 - Predetermined stopping points if you need to rest or regroup